DylanKojiCheslin/linearSystemSolver/README.md

 return an instance of LinearSystem

 ### solve
-yourInstance.solve();
+yourInstance.solve()

-return a description of the systems solution
+return a description of the systems solution in reduced echelon form

 ### verboseSolution
-yourInstance.verboseSolution
+yourInstance.verboseSolution()

+prints console logs of the details of what it is doing, returns a solution in reduced echelon form

+### isSolveable
+yourInstance.solve()

+return a description of the systems solution in echelon form (non-reduced)

+### verboseIsSolveable
+yourInstance.verboseIsSolveable()

-prints console logs of the details of what it is doing, solutions
+prints console logs of the details of what it is doing, returns a solution in echelon form (non-reduced)

 ### _logState

 console.log of _systemState

+### _floatingSortOfColumn(columnNumber, rowsOffSetNumber)
+does a floating sort to rearage rows to move non zero rows to the top. rosOffSetNumber argumemt will prevent the rows from being rearagned, the rowsOffSetNumber argument defaluts to zero

+### _switch
+yourInstance._switch(rowNumberOne, rowNumberTwo)
+excnage the location of 2 rows

+### _scaling
+yourInstance._scaling(rowNumber, scaleNumber)
+scales all entries in row by a non-zero number

+### _addition
+yourInstance._addition(rowNumberToBeReplaced, diffrenctRowNumber, scaleNumberForOtherRow)
+replaces the row in rowNumberToBeReplaced with the the product of the row in diffrenctRowNumber and scaleNumberForOtherRow

 ## instance properties

 ### _systemState
-the internal storage of the linear system as a array
+the internal storage of the linear systems matrix as an array

+### _isEchelonForm
+returns a bool indecating if the matrix is in [echelon form](https://en.wikipedia.org/wiki/Row_echelon_form "etchlon_Form")

-### _floatingSortOfColumn(columnNumber, rowsOffSetNumber)
+### _isReducedEchelonForm
-does a floating sort to rearage rows to move non zero rows to top
+returns a bool indecating if the matrix is in [reduced echelon form](https://en.wikipedia.org/wiki/Row_echelon_form#Reduced_row_echelon_form "reduced_Etchelon_form")